Terra21/OriRestreamer/README.md

 This web app is intended for restreaming Ori and the Blind Forest speedrun races.

-* Basic timer
+* Single timer with finish times and animation
-* Change the players and commentary name without reloading the page
+* Change the players and commentary names without reloading the page
+* Skill tracker integration
-* Visual Audio selection to show which runner has audio
+* Pulls data from google sheets to show stats/standings
+* Stat fly-ins for main stream page

 Build instructions:
 - Development: